B3C: A Minimalist Approach to Offline Multi-Agent Reinforcement Learning

 As summarized above, we update the joint policy to maximize the critic with BC regularization by minimizing Eq. \ref{eq:facmac+b3c_policyupdate}, and we update the centralized critic to minimize the TD error with clipping, as shown in Eq. \ref{eq:loss_cc}.
-We refer to the proposed algorithm---FACMAC integrated with \textbf{B}ehavior \textbf{C}loning regularization and \textbf{C}ritic \textbf{C}lipping---as FACMAC+B3C.
+We refer to the proposed algorithm---FACMAC integrated with Behavior Cloning regularization and Critic Clipping---as FACMAC+B3C.
 Additionally, we also apply B3C to MA-TD3, referred to as MA-TD3+B3C.